 - Supporting role.
 He gets quite a bit of footage in this short as De Rues' young

 - Supporting role.
 Joe, making his series debut, is one of the main kids in this film.
 He serves as the

 projectionist for the gang's 'movie.'

 - Supporting role.
 He's featured during the 'movie' sequence portraying Harold Lloyd.
 He's

-listed by Maltin & Bann as Billy Lord, but I don't think there's any resemblance.
+listed by Maltin & Bann as Billy Lord.

 - Andy Samuel